 The C&F Grants Office is ready to assist you in every step of the grant-seeking process, from identifying potential funding sources, to developing your ideas, to writing and submitting your proposal.
-Proposals for grants or subcontracts that will be administered by St. Lawrence University (i.e., funds paid to and disbursed by the college) must be reviewed and approved before they are submitted to the funding agency.
+Proposals for grants or subcontracts that will be administered by St. Lawrence University (i.e., funds paid to and disbursed by the University) must be reviewed and approved before they are submitted to the funding agency.
 Applicants for external funding should follow these procedures to secure the necessary institutional approvals, produce a quality proposal, and ensure timely submission:

 - Contact the C&F Grants Office to discuss your project idea and potential funding sources.
 Agree on a proposal development schedule (with milestone dates) for your project with ample lead time for drafting and refining your text, budget, and other items.